Siteimprove/alfa/.changeset/swift-ties-remain.md

 "@siteimprove/alfa-css": minor
 ---

-**Breaking:** CSS `rotate` now convert their angle into degrees at build time.
+**Breaking:** CSS `rotate` and `skew` now convert their angle into degrees at build time.

-This means that no matter which angle is provided, only an angle in degrees is stored.
-Serialisation will thus also returrn a value in degrees.
+This means that no matter which angles are provided, only angles in degrees is stored.
+Serialisation will thus also return values in degrees.